 The Conservation Commission is charged with managing and maintaining the Hedgehog Mountain property, consistent with the Hedgehog Mountain Management Plan (Section 35-8).
 The Commission shall review the Hedgehog Mountain plan at least every five years and recommend changes necessary for the proper management and operation of the Hedgehog Mountain Property (Section 35-8).
-The first edition of this plan was approved by the Conservation Commission and submitted to the Freeport Town Council for a public hearing and amendments or approval.
+The first management plan was approved by the Conservation Commission and submitted to the Freeport Town Council for a public hearing and amendments or approval.
 It was approved by the Town Council on September 7, 2004.
-This plan was submitted to the Conservation Commission for approval on December 13, 2022.
+This current revision of the plan was submitted to the Conservation Commission and received approval on December 13, 2022.